danicclk/flask_app/README.md

 # flask_app
 ## Pull Request workflow
 * New branch and edits
+* More edits